- Learn how to read, write, and tell time on analog clocks

 - What Time Is It?
-Mini Poster reproducible
+Mini Poster printable

 - Brass fastener or tack

-Print the What Time Is It?
-Mini Poster reproducible and the Clock Hands for Mini Poster reproducible.
+- Print the What Time Is It?
+Mini Poster printable and the Clock Hands for Mini Poster printable.
 Cut out the watch hands and use a brass fastener or tack to attach them to the watch face on the mini poster.
 Hang the mini poster and use the moveable watch hands to demonstrate important time concepts to your class.

 Leveling for Grade 1: Round times to the nearest hour or half hour.

-Pass out the Let's Make a Clock reproducible and have students create their own clocks.
+Step 2: Pass out the Let's Make a Clock Template printable and have students create their own clocks by following the directions on the printable.
 As a class, practice moving the hands of the clock to the times shown on the board.

 - Emphasize the length of the hour and minute hands